DaanVrancken/Supporting-Info/README.md

 Additional information concerning the data is available upon request from the authors.

 ## HubbardMPS
-The directory ```HubbardMPS``` contains a Julia project for the tensor network calculations of one-dimensional Hubbard models.
+This directory contains a Julia project for the tensor network calculations of one-dimensional Hubbard models.

 A version of the code base under active development can be found in the repository [HubbardTN](https://github.com/DaanVrancken/HubbardTN).

-## PySCF Calculations
+## PySCF_calculations
-In the folder ```PySCF_calculations```, the code used for downfolding the materials trans-polyacetylene and polythiophene is stored.
+This directory contains the code used for downfolding the materials trans-polyacetylene and polythiophene is stored.

+## VASP_calculations
+This directory contains both the information on the optimized structures and the downfolding procedure of Sr$_2$CuO$_3$.